andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/Firewalls.md

 # Firewall - Shades of Grey

 ## Overview
 In medieval times a firewall would sit at the entrance to a network, protecting it from malicious activity.
-To address modern technologies, firewalls now come in a rainbow of different colors with added functionality, have become useful in different places and we keep adding functionality to them that they might even be named a different appliance all together.
+To address modern technologies, firewalls now come in a rainbow of different colors with added functionality.
+They have become useful in different places.
+We keep adding functionality to them that they might even be named a different appliance all together.
 In it's basic sense, it's a packet filter.

 # Rule and Policy Based firewalls